-UNO's International Studies Major (INST), an interdisciplinary bachelor of arts degree program, provides undergraduate students with the necessary background in international relations and intercultural communications, as well as career-focused concentrations.
+UNO's International Studies Major (INST), an interdisciplinary bachelor of arts degree program, provides undergraduate students with a background in international relations and intercultural communications, as well as career-focused concentrations.
 The degree is individualized, flexible and marketable.

 The International Studies Major at UNO is an interdisciplinary program that provides a substantial international focus and foundation for professional careers in both the private and public sectors.
 Among these careers are international management, trade and business, government service, national security and intelligence, nonprofit organizations, and teaching.
 The program also prepares students for graduate study in a variety of professions, including international business, trade, management, law, teaching, and public affairs.

 Members of the International Studies Faculty encourage students majoring in International Studies to place significant emphasis on foreign language and the study of other cultures.
 Many INST majors have a double major or a minor in a foreign language.
 At a minimum, in order to satisfy the INST foreign language requirement, majors must complete the equivalent of three years of university-level foreign language study, or two years each of two foreign languages.

 INST majors must also complete a minimum of 45 credit hours in approved International Studies courses including the following core curriculum: INST 2130 and 4140 (Introduction to International Studies and Topics in International Studies), Geography 1020 (Introduction to Human Geography), PSCI 2210 (International Relations), Economics 2200 (Principles of Micro Economics), and Economics 2220 (Principles of Macro Economics).